 Ferryboats depart daily from the port of Piraeus to Aegina:

 Hellenic Seaways Ferries (blue, red and white)

 Agios Nektarios Ferry (light yellow)

-Prices are between 8 and 10 Euros per person for a one way ticket, and takes 60 – 90 minutes.
+Prices are between 8 and 10 Euros per person for a one-way ticket, and takes 60 – 90 minutes.
 Timetables are available at the ticket offices on the quay.
 The entrance door of the ferry also displays the departure time.
 You have to buy your ticket at the ticket offices, but if you are late they will also let you buy your ticket on the ferry.

 Getting around on the island:

 The main bus station is located in Aegina Town with buses leaving regularly to the villages of Souvala and Aghia Marina (passing Agios Nektarios & Aphaia Temple).
-You can buy tickets in the ticket office next to the bus station.
+You can buy tickets at the ticket office next to the bus station.
 The bus station is located opposite the ticket offices of the Ferries and Flying Dolphin next to the harbor.
 For more information call: +30 22970 22787.

 Information about hotels on Aeginia.